fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 # Disclaimer
-In order for us not to discard any contribution from the team members, i have not taken any files out from the contributors and the repository might look messy.
+In order for us not to discard any contribution from the team members, i have not taken any files out from the repository.
+Initial look at this repository therefore might look messy.
-Hence, i am including a list of files that are relevant and important for the final project -
+However, I have included a list of files that are relevant and important for the final project submission -

 ### (1) Dataset - All the dataset used in the project are included
 https://github.com/fbrowther/Project-1/tree/main/Resources